Blackheath forest & River Wey

 - In 20 metres ignore a path to the right to continue on past a house on your left through another potentially muddy zone.
 In 280 metres you pass a post informing you that the South Downs Way is 305 metres ahead.
 Continue 20 metres to the path junction.

-- At this point you could detour to the Tower - a nineteenth century folly - and Chinthurst Hill for a good view.
+- At this point you could detour to the Tower - a 1930s folly - and Chinthurst Hill for a good view.
 See the Chinthurst Hill Tower option below.

 - Continuing the main route, with a two-armed footpath post on your left, turn right on the Downs Link bridleway, your direction 255°